semuconsulting/pyubx2/README.md

 1. `ubxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump (e.g. as produced by the [PyGPSClient](http://github.com/semuconsulting/PyGPSClient)'s data logging facility) to a `*.gpx` track file using pyubx2.UBXReader.

+1. `ubxdump.py` is a simple command line utility to stream the parsed UBX output of a u-blox &copy; GNSS device on a specified port.

 ## <a name="extensibility">Extensibility</a>